8 Best Oils For Low Porosity Hair To Hold Moisture For Long

 Renewalize Certified Organic Baobab Oil Image: Renewalize Certified Organic Baobab Oil

 This baobab oil is cold-pressed and unpolished.
 It is incredibly moisturizing, making it an excellent choice for low porosity natural hair.
-This product is 100% hexane-free, GMO-free, and cruelty-free.
+This product shows visible results and is 100% hexane-free, GMO-free, and cruelty-free.
 Baobab oil is rich in omega 3, 6, and 9 fatty acids, which are associated with healthy tissue renewal.
-It possesses vitamins A, D, E, and K, and is highly recommended for sensitive skin.
+It possesses vitamins A, D, E, and K that aid in preventing hair breakage and is highly recommended for sensitive skin.
 The oleic acid and saturated fats help boost moisture penetration, making it the best oil for low porosity hair.
-Baobab oil also helps to treat dandruff and soothes an itchy and dry scalp.
+Baobab oil also offers restorative care and helps to treat dandruff and soothe an itchy, dry scalp.

 Pros